havelessbemore/dastal/docs/classes/arraylist.md

 ▸ **[Symbol.iterator]**(): *Iterator*<T, any, undefined\>

-Receive an iterator through the list
+Receive an iterator through the list.

+**Note:** Unexpected behavior can occur if the collection is modified during iteration.

 **Returns:** *Iterator*<T, any, undefined\>